 The first day of classes is an exciting day for us at WHYC.
 Here is some information that may be helpful to those of you looking to literally 'gear-up' your children for day 1:

 1.)
-Regardless of what class your child is starting in, having boat and gear ready is critical to a successful for summer.
-The staff is available the Friday before lessons start from 1000 to 1500 (10:00AM to 3:00PM) to help rig and look over boats.
-If this is not a possibility, open things up the weekend before lessons.
+BOAT AND RIG READY.
+Regardless of what class your child is starting in, having boat and gear ready is critical for a successful for summer.

 4.)
-All sailors are required to have USCG approved PFD.
+PFD.
+All sailors are required to have USCG approved PFD (Personal Flotation device.)
 To see if your PFD is Coast Guard approved, please look inside the jacket.
 We highly encourage your sailor to have a whistle attached to their life jacket.
 The best place to get an inexpensive PFD on short notice is Ocean State Job Lot; however, if you are looking dress like a pro consider purchasing an MTI, Stohlquist, or Gill lifejacket from an online realtor.

 6.)
 Arrive 5 minutes early for most intro-level classes (opti 1/2, hunters 1/2) and 10-15 minutes early for all other classes where rigging is required before class begins.
 Your instructor will provide more detail on this during their first meeting, but in general, higher level classes have the expectation that sailors are ready to sail when class starts.

 7.)
 A normal day consists of a lesson on land, an opportunity to practice out on the waters of Wild Harbor, and a de-brief upon return.
 Sailors will be dismissed by their instructors following the de-brief.

 8.)
 Questions.
 If you have any questions please come visit us, stop by the club, talk with the program director or your child's instructor.
 Communication only helps us give your child a better experience.